The History Of The Actors’ Group (TAG)

 The Birth Of The Actors Ensemble

 While TAG sessions became very popular, for the few who are coordinating it, it became somewhat of an administrative burden.
 Kinghorn and Langhoff, sometime in 1995 expressed their desire to grow and expand their own acting credentials and made a decision to move to Los Angeles.
 Nemoto acknowledged this and so began contemplating plans for how the group would continue after their departure.
 But then, literally at their “going away” party, one of the invited guests, Dave Winston Barge (see inset photo), who had been a periodic monthly TAG acting coach, says it’s too bad that they’re leaving because he thought they would want to be part of creating and producing original plays, something he has had much experience in doing.
 Winston Barge, an actor/dancer/director from New York and California, trained in drama therapy, convinces Leigh Ann and Leilani to stay, and along with Nemoto and others, transitions the group from being primarily an acting class to an acting ensemble that produces its own original productions based on story concepts that evolve through improvisational exercises.
 Dave Winston Barge thus became TAG’s first artistic director and called the actors he will come to direct, “The Actors Ensemble,” and the first core group includes Eric Nemoto, Leigh Ann Kinghorn, Leilani Langhoff, Lena Kaneshiro, Shannon Mauck, Beverly Kai, Bernadette Garcia, Jennifer Kang, Mark Brekke, and Audrey Stanzler.
 He directs them in “Dances For Two,” a showcase of scenes that debuts as TAG’s first ever play.
-Dave eventually arranges with Brad Smith, to have “Dances For Two” filmed and shown on Olelo, Hawaii’s community TV station.
+Dave eventually arranges with Brad Smith, to have “Dances For Two” filmed and shown on Olelo, Hawaii’s community TV station, located Salt Lake area of Honolulu at 1122 Mapunapuna Street, Honolulu, HI 96819.
 So members of the cast spend a day filming their scenes in the Olelo studios and the production is eventually aired on community television.

 The Filmed Version Of Dances For Two, The Very First Stage Production Produced By TAG